1. English

 Hotel in Ollantaytambo

-If you looking for a good night’s sleep, away from crowds, covered by homes and amazing views, try Veronica View Hotel.
-It´s a scenic 10 m drive from Ollantaytambo, along the way, watch across the river for the original terraces from Incan times!
+If you looking for a good night’s sleep, away from crowds, with amazing views, try Veronica View Hotel.
+It´s a scenic 10 m drive from Ollantaytambo, along the way, watch across the river for the original terraces from Inca times!
 Arriving at the hotel, you will be greeted amid gardens of native flowers and orchids.
 Take in the amazing sight of Veronica Mountain, covered with glaciers year-round.
 After you settle into your room, walk through the gardens to the pool and eatery area.
 There is a steam sauna, dry sauna, spa, heated swimming pool, and eatery at your feet.

 Questions and answers about the Inca Sacred Valley